The IOC and its international experts published a landmark paper in May 2019 addressing mental health problems in elite athletes.

 Identify your stressors

-The more you know your own stressors and triggers, the better you can prevent them.
+By learning about your own stressors and triggers, you can find new and better ways of self managing.
 Pay attention to the situations, experiences, people or things that can increase your stress, or trigger mental health symptoms (such as feeling anxious, depressed, or needing to use alcohol or other substances to cope).
-If you better understand your own stressors, you can find new and better ways of coping.
-This can ultimately reduce stress and improve your mental well-being.

 PART OF BEING AN ELITE ATHLETE IS TO PUSH BOUNDARIES – AND NOT JUST PHYSICALLY, BUT MENTALLY.

 Looking after yourself is a key part of good mental well-being.
 Part of being an elite athlete is to push the boundaries – not just physically, but mentally.
 Over time, this can wear down your mental well-being.
 It’s important to know your limits and to build good self-care routines into your life, which includes getting enough sleep and having enjoyable downtime.